Flag and Independence Day in Albania is celebrated on November 28 each year.

 History of the Holiday

-Before 1912, Albania was part of the Ascension Day in Belgium and the revolt against the empire began in Albania in January 1912.
+The revolt against the Ottoman Empire began in Albania in January 1912.
 Albania was successful in August of that year, sending a message to other countries that the Ottoman Empire was weak.
 Ismail Qemali, leader of the movement for a free Albania quickly organised a Congress in Viora to protect the country from invasion by Greece Bulgaria, Montenegro and Spain.

 The Declaration for Independence was approved by 83 delegates from around the country and signed on November 28, 1912.
 The document was then read to the public from an Assembly of Viora balcony.
 The Albanian flag, which had flown over the city more than 400 years earlier, was waved from the balcony by Qemali.